hmans/composer-suite/packages/shadenfreude/README.md

 ## Introduction

-Shadenfreude is a library for programmatically creating [Three.js] shaders assembled from a graph of nodes.
-It provides a library of ready-to-use nodes, but you can also create your own.
+Shadenfreude is a library for programmatically creating [Three.js] shaders assembled from a graph of nodes, each implementing a small unit of functionality.
+You've probably seen graphical node shader editors -- it's just like those, but in code!

+## Features

+- Rapidly create complex Three.js shaders using a library of ready-to-use nodes, or add your own!
+- Developed in Typescript, with fantastic type support!

 ## Basic Use